tomchochola/laratchi/README.md

 Why settle for Laravel, when you can have Laratchi?
 Get your license now and supercharge your Laravel projects like never before!

-🔥 **Don't just build applications, build experiences with Laratchi.** 🔥
+🔥 **Don't just build applications, build experiences with Tchi.** 🔥